quicwg/base-drafts/draft-ietf-quic-transport.md

 recipient saw a preceding packet from its peer.

 The first mechanism used is the source and destination connection IDs, which are required to match those set by a peer.
-Except for an Initial packet and stateless reset, an endpoint only accepts packets that include a destination connection that matches a connection ID the endpoint previously chose.
+Except for an Initial and stateless reset packets, an endpoint only accepts packets that include a destination connection that matches a connection ID the endpoint previously chose.
 This is the only protection offered for Version Negotiation packets.

 The destination connection ID in an Initial packet is selected by a client to be unpredictable, which serves an additional purpose.
-The packets that carry the cryptographic handshake are protected with a key that is derived from the connection ID and salt specific to the QUIC version.
+The packets that carry the cryptographic handshake are protected with a key that is derived from this connection ID and salt specific to the QUIC version.
 This allows endpoints to use the same process for authenticating packets that they receive as they use after the cryptographic handshake completes.
 Packets that cannot be authenticated are discarded.
-Protecting packets in this fashion provides a strong assurance that the sender of the packet saw previous packets and understood them.
+Protecting packets in this fashion provides a strong assurance that the sender of the packet saw the Initial packets and understood it.

-These protections are not intended to be effective against an attacker that is able to receive QUIC packets.
+These protections are not intended to be effective against an attacker that is able to receive QUIC packets prior to the connection being established.
 Such an attacker can potentially send packets that will be accepted by QUIC clients or servers.
-This version of QUIC only attempts to detect this sort of attack.
-Interference with the handshake is detected when the cryptographic handshake fails.
-For the most part, this is a property that the cryptographic handshake protocol {{QUIC-TLS}} is required to provide, though additional validation is required for version negotiation (see
+This version of QUIC attempts to detect this sort of attack, but it expects that endpoints will fail to establish a connection rather than recovering.
+For the most part, the cryptographic handshake protocol
+{{QUIC-TLS}} is responsible for detecting tampering during the handshake, though additional validation is required for version negotiation (see
 {{version-validation}}).

 Endpoints are permitted to use other methods to detect and attempt to recover from interference with the handshake.
-For instance, if invalid packets can be identified then they can be discarded.
-This can be complex or difficult and so no specific method is mandated in this version of QUIC.
+Invalid packets may be identified and discarded using other methods, but no specific method is mandated in this document.

 ## Spoofed ACK Attack